-During 2002, the Company recorded \$39.7 of investment impairment primarily related to certain investments of OWW, the Company's sports marketing business within SEG.
+During 2002, the Company recorded \$39.7 of investment impairment primarily related to certain investments of OWW, the Company's sports marketing business.
+The largest component of the write-off related to the impairment of an investment in a German soccer club.